pulsar-edit/pulsar-edit.github.io/docs/blog/20240212-Daeraxa-FebruaryUpdate.md

 <img src="./assets/spotlight.png" height=200>

-Thank you to [@claytonrcarter] for the PR to Pulsar to [fix a breaking change](https://github.com/pulsar-edit/pulsar/pull/860) with our new Tree-sitter implementation.
+Thank you to [@claytonrcarter] for the PR to Pulsar to [fix a breaking change](https://github.com/pulsar-edit/pulsar/pull/860) with our new Tree-sitter implementation as well as a second PR for [adding a new `-f/--force` flag](https://github.com/pulsar-edit/ppm/pull/122) to the `ppm link` command in order to aid in replacing linked packages without needing to manually remove original.

 And a big collective thank you to all those users who have helped us by submitting issues and feedback about the new Tree-sitter implementation in general.
 We know this might have been unintentionally disruptive to some people, so thank you so much for sticking with us while we fix these issues!

-***
+---

 And that brings us to the end of this community update.
 We have a lot of exciting plans for Pulsar this year, so make sure to keep tuning into the blog for new posts from the Pulsar team!